 In today’s world, you are going to qualify for a loan or not based on your credit score.
 So if you’re the owner of a business, your credit score is incredibly important and something that you have to work on if it’s in poor standing.

-With that said, let’s take a look at the most important things to know about getting a small business loan when you have bad credit.
+With that said, let’s take a look at the most important things to know about getting a small business loan with bad credit.

 1. Check with Smaller, Local Banks for a Small Business Loan with Bad Credit